dnldxn/lostwithdan/_pages/package.md

 Use [the map](/map) to find a [USPS post office](https://tools.usps.com/go/POLocatorAction!input.action) or business along my route.
 Post offices are preferred, however most businesses that cater to hikers (outfitters, outdoor stores, hotels, etc) will hold mail for a thru hiker.
 It's best to call first!

+[This site](http://www.soruck.net/at/) also seems to be a good resource.

 You will not able to send **UPS or FedEx packages** to a USPS post office!
 You will need to find a hiker friendly business to ship UPS or FedEx packages.

 ## 2. Address the package as follows